 He’s the person so many of the world’s foremost wildlife photographers and filmmakers and researchers turn to when they need great brown bear photography.
 He runs a first class operation with a touch of Alaskan charm.

 Chuck’s absolutely my “go to guy”.

 Group size is limited to a maximum of 8 people.
-We can divide into 2 groups of 4 with one guide each at times, other times it will be better to shoot as one group with both Greg and myself.
 The small group size is fundamental to the ‘in ‘your photo tour’.

 Both your own and the bears’ safety is paramount.
 We take the extra step to make sure your photo tour is a safe one.
 We pay close attention to the bears and their behavior and follow their lead on what’s OK and what’s not OK for us to do.
 No exceptions.

 First rate food and accommodations, in the field photo advice, and first class local guiding experience.
 Sat phone, emergency equipment.
 We also provide hip boots if you don’t have a pair of chest waders, though I’d recommend waders.
 I’ll provide you with a detailed information packet upon booking.

 Food will often include fresh seafood, such as Halibut or Tanner crab, caught and prepared while we are on shore photographing.